revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-42. How to compile a JUnit Test Class?
+42.How to compile a JUnit Test Class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Compiling a JUnit test class is like compiling any other Java class.
-The only thing we need to watch out for is that the JUnit JAR file must be included in the classpath.
+Compiling a JUnit test class is like compiling any other Java class.The only thing we need to watch out for is that the JUnit JAR file must be included in the classpath.

 </blockquote>
 </details>

 ---

-43. What happens if a JUnit test method is declared as "private"?
+43.What happens if a JUnit test method is declared as "private"?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-If a JUnit test method is declared as "private", it compiles successfully.
-But the execution will fail.
-This is because JUnit requires that all test methods must be declared as "public".
+If a JUnit test method is declared as "private", it compiles successfully.But the execution will fail.This is because JUnit requires that all test methods must be declared as "public".

 </blockquote>
 </details>

 ---

-44. Can you use a `main()` method for Unit testing?
+44.Can you use a `main()` method for Unit testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes we can test using `main()` method.
-One obvious advantage seems to be that we can whitebox test the class.
-That is, we can test the internals of it (private methods for example).
-We can't do the unit testsit-tests.
-But primarily the test framework tests the interface and the behavior from the user's perspective.
+Yes we can test using `main()` method.One obvious advantage seems to be that we can whitebox test the class.That is, we can test the internals of it (private methods for example).We can't do the unit testsit-tests.But primarily the test framework tests the interface and the behavior from the user's perspective.

 </blockquote>
 </details>

 ---

-45. Do you need to write a Test Class for every class that needs to be tested?
+45.Do you need to write a Test Class for every class that needs to be tested?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-No. We need not write an independent test class for every class that needs to be tested.
-If there is a small group of tests sharing a common test fixture, you may move those tests to a new test class.
+No.We need not write an independent test class for every class that needs to be tested.If there is a small group of tests sharing a common test fixture, you may move those tests to a new test class.

 </blockquote>
 </details>

 ---

-46. Can we change the return type of the JUnit test method from void to some other type?
+46.Can we change the return type of the JUnit test method from void to some other type?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)